-Recently, a report detailed the proficiency of microplastics in various table and sea salts from around the world.
-Jacobsen Salt Co. is proud to report our processes and strict standards ensure no microplastics are found in our Oregon Sea Salt.
+In 2018, a report came out detailing the prevalence of microplastics in various table and sea salts from around the world, with new research showing microplastics in 90 percent of the table salt brands sampled worldwide.
+In light of this, Jacobsen Salt Co. is proud to report that our processes and strict filtration procedures help remove microplastics from the seawater we use to produce our Oregon Sea Salt.

-“I have reviewed the aforementioned study and have found that the microplastic particles found in sea salts and other products range in size from 344 microns to 686 microns,” said Paul Self, Jacobsen Salt Co.’s Salt Production Lead.
-“Since we filter all of our seawater through 5- and 10-micron filters, none of those particles—if present—make it into our sea salt.”
+“Having reviewed the aforementioned study, I've found that the microplastic particles found in sea salts and other products range in size from 344 microns to 686 microns,” said Paul Self, one of Jacobsen Salt Co.’s Salt Makers.
+“Since we filter all of our seawater through one .5 and two 5 micron filters, none of those particles—if present—make it into our sea salt.”

 Looking to reduce contributions of microplastics into our environment?